|Date of Birth||15 October 1893, Washington, District of Columbia, USA|

 Mini Bio (1)

-Effervescent, blond star of sophisticated Broadway comedy in the 1920's.
+Effervescent, blond star of sophisticated Broadway comedy in the 1920s.
 Born Ina Fagan, of Irish descent, she lost her father in a car accident four months before she was born.
 Without a breadwinner in the family, she was forced to live in a boarding house with her mother.
-From earliest childhood she displayed a precocious talent for impersonating other people, which eventually led to her abandonment of school (Holy Cross Academy)at the age of seventeen and her entry into the world of vaudeville.
+From earliest childhood, she displayed a precocious talent for impersonating other people, which eventually led to her abandonment of school (Holy Cross Academy) at age 17 and her entry into the world of vaudeville.
 Performing under her mother's maiden name as an imitator of established stage performers made her a popular name in revues on both sides of the Atlantic.
-Ina's first extended run on the stage (more than a year) was as Prudence in the 1911 musical "The Quaker Girl", where a very young F. Scott Fitzgeraldbecame enamoured with her.
-In 1915, she appeared in the Ziegfeld Folies and in the following year had her first major hit as the titular heroine in the comedy "Polly With a Past" at the Belasco Theatre.
+Ina's first extended run on the stage (more than a year) was as Prudence in the 1911 musical "The Quaker Girl", where a very young F. Scott Fitzgerald became enamoured with her.
+In 1915, she appeared in the Ziegfeld Folies, and in the following year, had her first major hit as the titular heroine in the comedy "Polly With a Past" at the Belasco Theatre.

 Her screen career, brief as it was, seemed desultory - possibly because Claire regarded film making as 'a director's art'.
 She reprised the role she had originated on Broadway in 1922 in her first talking picture The Awful Truth (1929), but, like many other early talkies, the film turned out decidedly static and ponderous.
 It was successfully remade by Leo McCarey in 1937 with Irene Dunne in the Claire role.
 Ina was then slated to play the lead in "Holiday" , an adaptation of a play by Philip Barry, but the nine months remaining of her contract with Pathe proved insufficient and Ina was paid $55,000 instead to settle the contract.
 Paramount picked up the option of signing her for The Royal Family of Broadway (1930), spoofing the private lives of the Barrymore dynasty.
 Claire essayed a very good likeness of Ethel Barrymore - in fact, it annoyed the real Ethel enough to threaten legal action against Paramount.
 Another eight years elapsed until Ina offered a glimpse of her Broadway panache in the classic comedy Ninotchka (1939) as Greta Garbo's elegant nemesis, the Duchess Swana.
 Her last film role was as the mother of movie debutante Dorothy McGuire in the domestic comedy Claudia (1943).

 An intensely private person, Ina Claire successfully shunned the limelight, except for the duration of her much-publicised, and brief, marriage to fading star John Gilbert (on the rebound from Garbo).
-She died at the respectable age of 92 in San Francisco in February 1985.
-She has a star on the Hollywood Walk of Fame.
+She died at age 92 of a heart attack in San Francisco, California on February 21, 1985.
+She was buried at Mount Olivet Cemetery in Salt Lake City, Utah.